How do I find the CFDC?

 How big is the museum and how long will it take to go through?

 The entire museum takes up 16,000 square feet.
-The average visitor will spend approximately an hour going through the galleries and exhibits.
+The average visitor will spend approximately an hour and a half hour going through the galleries and exhibits.

 Can I keep any fossils I find?